Jimmy Savile Chanting

 The person that has sat next to you for years, you nod to when you see them in the bar or sit next to them on the coach, could be a survivor of sexual abuse.
 According to the National Crime agency 90% of this despicable criminal activity goes unreported and is not even mentioned to their partner, parents, family, or friends.
 The average time it takes an individual to disclose, once the abuse stops, is 22 years.
 The survivor suffers in silence.
 Few supporters would shout racist comments next to a person from the ethnic minority or homophobic remarks next to a member of the LBGT+ community, however because the issue is invisible the Savile chants persist.

-Nick Ward of NAPAC said to me
+Nick Ward of NAPAC said to me,

 'We hear from hundreds of survivors on a weekly basis and we are well aware of the damaging and triggering impacts words can have, particularly in an environment such as a football ground'